STI testing kits FAQ

 When is the best time to send my results to the lab?

-Collect the sample on Monday, Tuesday, or Wednesday and post it the same day to ensure that the sample reaches the lab before the weekend.
+Collect the sample on Monday, Tuesday, or Wednesday and post it on the same day to ensure it reaches the lab before the weekend.

 Receiving your results